-When it comes to social engineering, the greatest threat to cybersecurity is the human error.
-79% of all breaches happen because of employee mistakes.
+When it comes to social engineering, the greatest threat to cybersecurity is human error.
+90% of all breaches happen because of employee mistakes.
 This is why when preventing social engineering, it must focus on educating and training employees and making them aware of different types of attacks they are likely to run into.
 Educate and train yourself, your co-workers and employees.
 Because all it takes is one employee to fall for a scam, and the entire company can be at a risk.

 The most important things you need are education, skepticism, and consistency in training.
 The education phase consists of understanding different techniques used by social engineers and making sure you give out information online with caution.
 The second matter, skepticism, is about building a state of mind where one can practice smart caution when receiving emails or talking with people online.
 The third stage is the most complex to follow through, as in order to prepare against social engineering attacks, you would need to encounter them in real life as well.